 Harborside's retail dispensaries serve both adult-use and medical cannabis customers.
 The Company's dispensary footprint includes Harborside branded dispensaries located in Oakland, San Jose, San Leandro and Desert Hot Springs, California.
 In addition, Harborside operates the Eugene Dispensary under the Terpene Station brand, in Eugene, Oregon.
 The Harborside dispensary in Desert Hot Springs, California ("Harborside Desert Hot Springs") is operated under an MSA with Accucanna, LLC ("Accucanna") and includes the only drive-thru cannabis dispensary in southern California.
-Taken together, Harborside's retail dispensaries have over 15 years of operating history, with more than \$325 million of historical sales (including retail gross revenue of more than \$38 million in Fiscal 2019), and in excess of 270,000 patients and customers served.
+Taken together, Harborside's retail dispensaries have over 15 years of operating history, with more than \$325 million of historical sales (including retail gross revenue of more than \$38 million for the year ended December 31, 2019 ("Fiscal 2019"), and in excess of 270,000 patients and customers served.
 Harborside's Oakland dispensary received one of the first six commercial cannabis licenses issued in the US and is one of the largest retail cannabis locations in the world.